 Nodes have no local hard disk to store the CernVM-FS cache

 These problems can be overcome as described in the following sections.

-Running CernVM-FS as an unprivileged user¶
+Running CernVM-FS as an unprivileged user

 CernVM-FS can be run as an unprivileged user under several different scenarios.
 See documentation about that in the Security Running the client as a normal user section.

-Parrot-Mounted CernVM-FS in lieu of Fuse Module¶
+Parrot-Mounted CernVM-FS instead of Fuse Module

-Instead of accessing /cvmfs through a Fuse module, processes can use the
+/cvmfs through a Fuse module, processes can use the

 Parrot connector.
 The parrot